michaelaye/HapkeModel/README.md

 HapkeModel
 ==========

-Hapke Model 2008 implemented to Python 2.7.2 .
+Hapke Model 2008, first implemented in Python 2.7.2 by Andrew Annex.
+Upgraded to Python 3 by K.-Michael Aye

 References
 ----------